unusualcomputers/space_window/README.md

 ![sw3](https://github.com/unusualcomputers/space_window/blob/master/pics/space4.jpg) ![swback](https://github.com/unusualcomputers/space_window/blob/master/pics/spaceW%20back1.jpg)

-All in all, you need to put together a Raspberry Pi based machine that can connect to internet and if you can some way for it to play music.
+All in all, you need to put together a Raspberry Pi based machine that can connect to internet and, if you can, have some way to play music.
+If you are using usb sound cards or I2S dacs make sure alsa playback works on its own, once that is configured you can set it up in space window configuration page.
-You will need to make sure that OMXPlayer works in your setup.
-There is a simple way to test it [here](https://www.raspberrypi.org/documentation/raspbian/applications/omxplayer.md), but this will depend entirely on how you hooked things up, drop us a line if you get stuck.
-Rememeber to check if it can produce sound too.

 It should all run from a Raspbian Lite installation, window managers would just slow things down and are not used at all.
 There is so much information and good advice around on how to get this going in various configurations that almost anything you can think of can be made to work.
 Let us know if you need help figuring any of this out.